-Patti Loughlin is a professor of History and the director of Graduate Studies in the Department of History and Geography at the University of Central Oklahoma.
-She served as department chair from 2014-18.
-Patti specializes in the history of the American West, women’s history, and American Indian history.
+Patti Loughlin is a professor of history in the Department of History and Geography at the University of Central Oklahoma.
+She served as department chairperson from 2014-18.
+Patti specializes in the history of the American West, women’s and gender history and American Indian history.
 She is a Transformative Learning Scholar in the College of Liberal Arts and the Office of Academic Affairs.

 She serves on the board of directors of the Oklahoma Historical Society and participates as a scholar in the Oklahoma Humanities "Let’s Talk About It Oklahoma" book discussion program.
-She is a member of the Coalition for Western Women’s History and the Western History Association, and serves on the editorial board of the Western Historical Quarterly and the Chronicles of Oklahoma.
+She is a member of the Coalition for Western Women’s History and the Western History Association, and serves on the editorial board of the Chronicles of Oklahoma.

 Her book, Hidden Treasures of the American West: Muriel H. Wright, Angie Debo and Alice Marriott (University of New Mexico Press, 2005), received the Outstanding Book on Oklahoma History from the Oklahoma Historical Society and the Director's Award and Finalist in Nonfiction from the Oklahoma Center for the Book in 2006.
 She coauthored Building Traditions, Educating Generations: A History of the University of Central Oklahoma (Oklahoma Heritage Association, 2007) with Bob Burke and co-edited Main Street Oklahoma: An American Story (Norman: University of Oklahoma Press, 2013) with Linda Reese.
 Her latest book Angie Debo, Daughter of the Prairie (Oklahoma City: Oklahoma Hall of Fame, 2017), received the 2018 Oklahoma Book Award for children/young adult.
 She is co-editing This Land is Herland: Gendered Activism in Oklahoma, 1870s-2010s with Sarah Eppler Janda (Norman: University of Oklahoma Press, 2021).
 Currently, she is writing an Oklahoma history textbook for high school students with Sarah Janda, under contract with the University of Oklahoma Press.
 Loughlin's latest project is a biography of Elizabeth Shepley Sergeant, a journalist and Pueblo sovereignty advocate, and her work with Willa Cather, John Collier, and Edward Dozier.

 Education and Certifications